-Financial Accounting Fees
+Financial Accounting

+Fees

 Tuition is charged on a per semester basis for Ph.D. students.
 Tuition is levied for six semesters of graduate study, after which payment of registration fees is all that is necessary.
-The department will pay tuition provided you are making satisfactory academic progress.
+The department will pay tuition and fees for YEARS 1-5, provided you are making satisfactory academic progress.